 What are blocked resources?

-When you change from HTTP to HTTPS, it is particularly important that there are no blocked resources so that Google can have a clean look at the entirety of your site.
+When you change from HTTP to HTTPS, it is particularly important that there are no blocked resources so Google can have a clean look at the entirety of your site.

 Consequences of blocked resources